The Beginner’s guide to LCHF contains information on foods that you can eat and foods that you should avoid.

 Soup/Bone broth: Please make sure that you drink home-made soups (bone broths).
 If you’re eating outside, it’s fine to have clear soup or cream soup, but not thick soups made with corn-flour or other starches.
-Even if not for the sodium, I can swear by soup.
+I generally swear by soup.
 It’s the best medicine.
 We rarely fell sick with the common cold or fever as kids and now as adults, because we drank soup.
 Here’s our bone broth recipe: https://www.indianlchf.com/recipes/bone-broth-kaara-soup/

 Coconut: Eat coconut – cooked or fresh, as much as you want.
 Drink coconut milk plainly, or for baking or as a dairy substitute.

 Supplements: It is generally suggested to have multi-vitamin, Omega-3, magnesium and potassium supplements.
 While I previously to used take supplementary tablets, I no longer do.
 I eat almonds (for potassium), bone broth with pink salt for magnesium, potassium and calcium) and occasionally sunflower/pumpkin seeds (for magnesium) and sardines (for omega-3) – in no particular dosage or routine.
 I just eat these now and then.

 If you have cramps or headaches, make sure you include soups and supplements.

 What not to eat